 To preserve the expansive southerly views across Scottish Borders farmland, the design carefully integrates the new garden with the surrounding landscape.
 Contained within a new native-species perimeter hedge, the garden includes a formal lawn beyond its layered planting of shrubs, choice trees and perennial flowers.

 When designing this large garden, I considered the visual effects of distance and scale.
-Plant structure, textural qualities and seasonal colours are deployed boldly to be legible from afar, while some distant areas of the garden remain hidden from view, inviting discovery.
+Plant structure, textural qualities and seasonal colours are deployed boldly to be legible from afar, while some distant areas of the garden remain hidden from view, inviting exploration and discovery.

 The extensive garden's walking surfaces and structures are welcoming and generous in scale.
 The conveniently positioned greenhouse and shed were built together as an attractive unified timber structure of an appropriate scale for the setting.
 Paths are edged in 'hand-waled' whin stones and surfaced with whin chips, all sourced economically from the local quarry.